doomnuggets/ctf/hacky-easter-2017-teaser/README.md

 `10111100` doesn't decode to a letter, so I assume it's the other way around.
 `01000011` decodes to `C` (in other words the spooky ghosts are `0` and the alien heads are `1`)

-With this information we can then take it to our beloved python3.
+With this information we can then take it to our beloved Python3 (because fuck Unicode in Python2).

 ```python3
 import binascii